masuk1n/wallet-balance/README.md

-easy way with a lot of wallets you can do 1000s of these. also it is just star.
+easy way with a lot of wallets you can do 1000s of these. also it is just star